cchang5/quantum_linear_programming/qlpdb/README.md

 # qlpdb

 Data module for publication [2009.11970]](https://arxiv.org/abs/2009.11970).
-It allows interfacing, searching and saving database structures through Python objects.
+It allows interfacing, searching, and saving database structures through Python objects.

 The data itself is stored using [`git lfs`](https://git-lfs.github.com).
 To make sure you have the most recent version, run